 They Keep your little ones in the most up-to-date fashion trends in these adorable ethical kids’ clothes.
 There are tons of options to choose from, everything from underwear and socks to sleepwear and dresses.

-Pact has beautiful sustainable basics for your kiddos and some really adorable patterns like their current holiday patterns.
+Pact has beautiful, sustainable basics for your kiddos and some adorable patterns like their current holiday patterns.
 They also make it on our lists for ethical bedding, bras, undies, slow fashion brands, and eco socks.

-All of the children’s clothes are made from Organic Cotton that is GOTS certified and some items like the shorts have 5% elastane in them.
+All children’s clothes are made from Organic Cotton that is GOTS certified, and some items, like the shorts, have 5% elastane in them.

 Pact only works with Fair Trade Certified™ factories to guarantee that the workers are properly compensated for their time and work, have rights that protect them, and also empower communities that live in poverty.